caropio/RetrieveAndCompare/README.md

 * Encapsulate Gui

-* Remove what is hardcoded as much as possible (create an experiment parameters config file?)
+* Remove what is hardcoded as much as possible (import instructions from json?)

-* Do something for importing stimuli in a proper/better way

 ## Screenshots